3x1sT/BThack/README.md

 # BThack

-BThack client for minecraft.
-This is a very simple cheat client that was my first project while learning java.
-It's still not fully finished, so I can't guarantee 100% functionality of all features.
-BThack is currently an abandoned project, although I may return to its development in the future.
+BThack cheat client for minecraft.
+This is a very simple cheat client, which was my first project while learning java.
+It is still not completely finished, so I can't guarantee 100% functionality of all features.

 # How to instal